- EMERGING INITIATIVES

-MassCEC offers awards to businesses that install qualifying ground-source heat pumps (GSHP), which provide highly efficient electrical heating, cooling, and hot water.
+MassCEC offers awards to non-profit and government facilities that install qualifying ground-source heat pumps (GSHP), which provide highly efficient electrical heating, cooling, and hot water.
 This program is part of MassCEC’s Clean Heating and Cooling program, which supports technologies that provide customer cost-savings and environmental benefits while maintaining a high level of comfort and reliability.

 MassCEC has different application requirements depending on your system size.
-A business installing a system with a heating capacity over 120,000 BTU/hr should read the instructions for the Commercial-Scale Ground-Source Heat Pump (GSHP) Program.
-A business installing a system with a heating capacity up to 120,000 BTU/hr should read the instructions for the Small-Scale GSHP Program.
+A non-profit or government facility installing a system with a heating capacity over 120,000 BTU/hr should read the instructions for the Commercial-Scale Ground-Source Heat Pump (GSHP) Program.
+A facility installing a system with a heating capacity up to 120,000 BTU/hr should read the instructions for the Small-Scale GSHP Program.

 If you are interested in installing a GSHP system at your facility, MassCEC recommends:

 - Visiting our Finding an Installer webpage, which includes a list of installers and questions to ask installers.